 Get a colour sample

 As good as brochures and online websites are, they cannot fully replicate how a colour might look in your home.
-For this reason it is a wise move to get a colour sample of your door or worktop before you commit to your purchase.
+For this reason the last of our tips is to get a colour sample of your door or worktop before you commit to your purchase.

 You should check the colour sample in all lights and at different times of the day.
 Compare it to your current tiles and flooring and check it will work with the paint scheme you have chosen.
 Most online replacement door specialists will send samples at a small charge or even for free.